In order to be eligible for participation in the MMCRI Summer Student Research Program you must meet the following

 - Transcript to upload (screen shot of student record is acceptable).
 An official transcript from the registrar’s office is not required.

 Reference Letters: Two (2) letters of reference are required.
 You will send the Reference Form link to your referees and they will complete and submit the form to us.
-The Reference Form link will be available on November 30, 2017.
+[Reference Form]

 Selection and Acceptance